About Our Chapter

 Our Membership drive starts in the fall of each year for entrance beginning the following May.
 Our six year program runs from 7th-12th grades, therefore the majority of our Members apply during their daughter’s 6th grade year.
 Girls join as a “class” with other girls in their grade level.

 Each prospective mother must attend an informational session held in the fall to learn about NCL, Inc. and our Chapter.
 If interested in joining, the Prospective Member is asked to fill out an application and attain a Sponsor and Co-Sponsor from our Chapter.
-The applications are due in early December.
-Membership invitations are extended in January.
+The applications are due in January.
+Membership invitations are extended in February.
 If we receive more applicants than space available, our Membership committee will conduct a blind draw to select the class.

-The Membership commitment includes monthly meetings for the mothers that alternate between daytime meetings and evening meetings (no meetings in the summer).
+The Membership commitment includes monthly meetings for the mothers that alternate between daytime meetings and evening meetings.
 Girls usually meet as a grade level once a month to plan events, listen to speakers and/or perform some sort of philanthropic or cultural activity.
 Our Mother/Daughter Tea is held each year in March, and our Awards Ceremony/New Member Welcome is held in May.
 In addition, each mother/daughter team puts in a minimum of 15 hours during the year of volunteer work with our local partner philanthropies.
 Girls assume various leadership roles within their grade level and mothers each hold a job within the Chapter every year.

 Mothers and their daughters (grades 7-12) participate in a program that embraces: